arduino/serial-discovery/README.md

 }
 ```

-after that the discovery enters in "events" mode.
+after that the discovery enters the "events" mode.

 The `add` events looks like the following: